Kenmare Resources plc is listed on the London Stock Exchange and the Euronext Dublin under the ticker KMR.

 |Listing date||17 March 1989||17 November 1994|

 In October 2018 Kenmare announced a dividend policy to return a minimum of 20% of profit after tax to shareholders.
-In August 2019 the Company announced its maiden dividend of USc2.66, which is an interim dividend and in line with this policy.
-Kenmare plans to increase capital returns from 2021 after its current development projects have been delivered.
+In March 2020 the Company announced its full year 2019 dividend of USc8.18 per share, which is in line with this policy.
+Kenmare plans to increase shareholder returns after the relocation of Wet Concentrator Plant B has been completed.

 Kenmare is obliged to deduct Irish Dividend Withholding Tax (DWT) at a rate of 20% from all dividends, unless a shareholder is eligible for an exemption and has provided the appropriate forms claiming that exemption to the Company’s Registrars by the record date for the dividend.

 Many shareholders who are not resident in Ireland, along with certain Irish companies, trusts, pension schemes, investment undertakings and charities, may be entitled to claim exemption from DWT.
 DWT will always be deducted from dividends paid to Irish resident individuals.
 For further information please visit: https://www.revenue.ie/en/companies-and-charities/dividend-withholding-tax/index.aspx.